 |Site Coordinators||Site Coordinators are certified tax preparers who help ensure the smooth running of the VITA site.
 They often perform quality review of prepared tax returns.
 They coordinate with the IRS to provide tax updates to volunteers, and ensure that all volunteers are appropriately certified.
 They support volunteers and provide guidance and resources to ensure that every tax return is efficiently and accurately prepared.
 Site coordinators may also work to find resources (such as equipment and space) for the site. rnrnSite coordinators generally volunteer for one or more years as a tax preparer before becoming a site coordinator.||Site Coordinators are experienced tax preparers and like to make sure things run smoothly.
 They are organized, have a great attention to detail, and are and able to remain calm under pressure.
 They have leadership skills, and prefer to have a management role working with volunteers and clients than working with one client at a time.|

 |Web Programmers/Developers||The ColoradoVITA website needs assistance from web developers and programmers, to help meet the expanding needs of the ColoradoVITA website.
 Volunteers should be versed in Wordpress, CSS, MySQL, and PHP - or be willing to put in the time to learn.
 There is no training available for this role.||Web developers and programmers who volunteer for VITA are technically savvy - but also community-minded and want to put some of their expertise to work to help others.
 They are capable of working as part of a small team, and taking direction from a designer.
 They are interested in making information accessible to a wide variety of people, with varied computer and language skills.|

-Training generally takes place in December and January, with some sites making training available as early as November.
-Tax Preparers will also receive additional training on TaxWise (the tax preparation software).
+Training generally takes place in December and January, with training materials available as early as mid-November.

 How To Get Started